Lupin3000/DFRobot_LoRaWAN_NodeModules/readme.md

 ## Important

 **The code is provided without any guarantee.** Use it at your own risk.
 The developer assumes no liability for any damage or legal consequences resulting from using the software.
-Please ensure compliance with all applicable laws and regulations when using this tool.
+Please ensure compliance with all applicable laws and regulations when using this software.